Korea stock prediction (KOSPI): our honest numbers on a retail-driven market

 Three reasons.

 - An honest Neutral is still useful.
-A read labelled with its true ~46% historical accuracy tells you something real: this is a market where our patterns don't hold β weight your own thesis here, not ours.
-We report Bullish / Neutral / Bearish, never Buy / Sell, and on Korea the honest meta-signal is "don't lean on us."
+A read labelled with its true ~49.7% historical accuracy tells you something real: this is a market where our patterns barely hold — weight your own thesis here, not ours.
+We report Bullish / Neutral / Bearish, never Buy / Sell, and on Korea the honest meta-signal is "don't lean on us — except maybe, a little, on the 3-day view, and even then keep your own counsel."

 - The alternative tools offer no honesty layer at all.
 Most products serving Korean retail are technical-indicator dashboards that never show you when they're wrong.
 A research tool that openly publishes its own weakness on your market is more useful than one that hides it.

-- We're a New Zealand company built for the markets the US tools ignore β Korea, Taiwan, Japan, Vietnam, Malaysia, alongside US, UK, EU, Australia, Canada and our home NZX.
-Covering them honestly, including where we're near random, is the entire point.
+- We're a New Zealand company built for the markets the US tools ignore — Korea, Taiwan, Japan, Vietnam, Malaysia, Singapore, Hong Kong, Indonesia, Thailand and India, alongside the US, UK, Australia, Canada and our home NZX.
+We cover 16 markets in total, and covering them honestly — including where we're near random — is the entire point.

-If you want the markets where our model currently has a real, sample-backed edge, that's US large-caps β see the methodology page and the full per-market breakdown at /predictions.
-And if our Korea number ever moves, you'll see it move there, in real time, with every win and loss on the record and nothing hidden.
+If you want the markets where our model currently has a real, sample-backed edge, that's Canada and US large-caps at around 53% — see the methodology page and the full per-market breakdown at /predictions.
+And if our Korea number ever moves — blended or on that 3-day horizon — you'll see it move there, in real time, with every win and loss on the record and nothing hidden.

 That's the deal: no hype, no buried losses, and an honest "this one's basically a coin flip" when that's the truth.